PEPPythonData/Examples/hiveInstructions.md

 USER hive
 ```

-5. With the powershell open to the current working directory location that contains the `Containerfile`, and already havin run `podman machine start` type the following command in the terminal window:
+5. With the powershell open to the current working directory location that contains the `Containerfile`, and already having run `podman machine start` type the following command in the terminal window:
 ```
 podman build -t custom-hive-image .
 ```